 - E-waste generated on ships: electronic cards, gadgets, instruments, equipment, computers, printer cartridges, etc. - Information of such recycling programs and their requirements should be communicated to the ships.
-This would enhance the reuse or recycling of the waste streams. - A procedure for annual assessment should be put in place to assess the need for capacity expansion in terms of employment of various agencies for waste collection, taking into account possible changes in traffic in the upcoming years and data collected from Swachh Sagar portal. - DPA should formulate and disburse a document describing the procedures for advance notification by ships in accordance with Swachh Sagar requirements and the reception and collection of waste from ships through the Swachh Sagar Portal. - DPA should have in place the procedure followed for approval and re-approval of agencies for Hazardous waste, taking into account the points mentioned below: - i.
+This would enhance the reuse or recycling of the waste streams. - The quantum of hazardous waste, generated and received at ports, which is subsequently collected by appointed agencies, exceed the quantity specified in DPA's CC&A obtained from GPCB.
+Hence it is recommended to get the CC&A amended with appropriate waste quantity. - A procedure for annual assessment should be put in place to assess the need for capacity expansion in terms of employment of various agencies for waste collection, taking into account possible changes in traffic in the upcoming years and data collected from Swachh Sagar portal. - DPA should formulate and disburse a document describing the procedures for advance notification by ships in accordance with Swachh Sagar requirements and the reception and collection of waste from ships through the Swachh Sagar Portal. - DPA should have in place the procedure followed for approval and re-approval of agencies for Hazardous waste, taking into account the points mentioned below: - i.
 The waste receipts shall be collected from each agency which should contain particulars regarding the type and quantity of the waste substances, the means of transport and details regarding the producer or generator, carrier and party attending to the disposal.
 In this manner, the route taken by the waste material becomes evident step by step for the competent authorities and also for the companies involved. - ii.
 A storage facility should be provided at port area as a provision of waste storage on account of untimely waste collection by the agencies.
 These areas should be such that they do not create unhygienic and insanitary conditions around it.
 Following criteria shall be taken into account while establishing and maintaining storage facilities, namely: - Storage facilities shall be created and established by taking into account quantities of waste generation and densities.
 A storage facility shall be so placed that it is accessible to users; Its design should be such that the wastes stored are not exposed to open atmosphere and shall be aesthetically acceptable and user-friendly. - Storage facilities or bins shall have 'easy to operate' design for handling, transfer and transportation of waste.
-Bins for storage of bio-degradable wastes shall be painted green, those for storage of recyclable wastes shall be printed white and those for storage of other wastes shall be printed black. - Manual handling of waste shall be prohibited.
-If unavoidable due to constraints, manual handling shall be carried out under proper precaution with due care for safety of workers.
+Bins for storage of bio-degradable wastes shall be painted green,

-- The vehicles used by the agencies for transportation of wastes to authorized processing facilities shall be covered.
+- those for storage of recyclable wastes shall be printed white and those for storage of other wastes shall be printed black. - Manual handling of waste shall be prohibited.
+If unavoidable due to constraints, manual handling shall be carried out under proper precaution with due care for safety of workers. - The vehicles used by the agencies for transportation of wastes to authorized processing facilities shall be covered.
 Waste should not be visible to public, nor exposed to open environment preventing their scattering. - The storage facilities set up shall be daily attended for clearing of wastes.
 The bins or containers wherever placed shall be cleaned before they start overflowing. - Transportation vehicles shall be so designed that multiple handling of wastes, prior to final disposal, is avoided. - In case the agency responsible for disposal do not provide a receipt of waste collected from transporter, a means for tracking transporting vehicle shall be employed. - In case of oil spill accidents provisions stated in Oil Spill Management Plan shall be strictly adhered to - Specific recommendations for waste categories defined under MARPOL are as below: